Vitamins

 • Keep them away from people who have sore throats, colds, or other upper respiratory infections.

-• Don't smoke.
-Keep your child away from secondhand smoke.
+• Keep your child away from secondhand smoke.

 • Keep your child up to date on their vaccines.